Dogs attack woman trying to save cat in Yukon

-YUKON, Okla. – A woman was attacked by three dogs in Yukon Thursday morning.
+YUKON, Okla. – A woman suffered minor injuries after she was attacked by two dogs in Yukon on Thursday morning.

-Around 9:15 a.m., a woman let her cat out and two dogs started attacking it, officials said.
+Around 9:15 a.m. on Thursday, a woman let her cat out in the 400 block of Pumpkin Rd. when a pack of three dogs, including two pit bulls and a husky was nearby.

+Police tell News 4 that the pit bulls began to attack the cat.

-When the woman tried to step in to save her cat, the dogs then started attacking her.
+When the woman tried to step in to save her cat, the dogs then turned on her.
+Several neighbors who saw the attack also stepped in to help.

 Although the woman was injured, officials say she did not suffer serious injuries.